Information on countries and self-isolation requirements for people arriving in Estonia

 We also recommend that you check the travel information provided on the Reisi Targalt (Travel Smart) website of the Ministry of Foreign Affairs, which includes important information for travellers on movement restrictions, self-isolation requirements, etc. in countries where Estonia has an embassy.

-A confirmation of compliance with the movement restriction, or the obligation to self-isolate, is a document that a person arriving in Estonia from abroad has to sign at the border.
+A Declaration For Border-Crossers or the obligation to self-isolate, is a document that a person arriving in Estonia from abroad has to sign at the border.
 The person states that he or she:

 - is aware of the restriction on the freedom of movement